KILTprotocol/spec-KiltTransferAssetRecipient/README.md

 The list of addresses where the DID owner wants to receive funds MUST always be under the subject's control even if stored off-chain.
 This ensures the authenticity and integrity of the list.
-Implementations MUST verify that the list of addresses retrieved from the service URI can be hashed and encoded to the same value as the service `id` after following the normalisation and hashing steps outlined above.
+Implementations MUST verify that the list of addresses retrieved from the service URI can be hashed and encoded to the same value as the service `id` after following the canonicalization and hashing steps outlined above.
 Failure to verify this condition MUST be treated as an attack either towards the DID subject or the entity willing to initiate the asset transfer, and the operation MUST be aborted.
 Where present, a `proof` MUST be verified as being generated by the account to which it refers, over the payload described [above](#proof-registry).
 If the `proof` contains a `scheme` or a `digest` that is not defined in this specification, then the `proof` MUST fail to be verified.